-The TPA6013A4 allows the user to specify a difference between BTL gain and SE gain.
+The TPA6011A4 allows the user to specify a difference between BTL gain and SE gain.
 This is desirable to avoid any listening discomfort when plugging in headphones.
 When switching to SE mode, the SEDIFF and SEMAX pins control the singe-ended gain proportional to the gain set by the voltage on the VOLUME pin.
 When SEDIFF = 0 V, the difference between the BTL gain and the SE gain is 6 dB.
-Refer to the section labeled bridge-tied load versus single-ended load for an explanation on why the gain in BTL mode is 2x that of single-ended mode, or 6dB greater.
+Refer to the section labeled bridged-tied load versus single-ended load for an explanation on why the gain in BTL mode is 2x that of single-ended mode, or 6dB greater.
 As the voltage on the SEDIFF terminal is increased, the gain in SE mode decreases.
-The voltage on the SEDIFF terminal is used to determine the SE gain.
+The voltage on the SEDIFF terminal is subtracted from the voltage on the VOLUME terminal and this value is used to determine the SE gain.

 Some audio systems require that the gain be limited in the single-ended mode to a level that is comfortable for headphone listening.
 Most volume control devices only have one terminal for setting the gain.
-For example, if the speaker gain is 18 dB, the gain in the headphone channel is fixed at 12 dB.
+For example, if the speaker gain is 20 dB, the gain in the headphone channel is fixed at 14 dB.
 This level of gain could cause discomfort to listeners and the SEMAX pin allows the designer to limit this discomfort when plugging in headphones.
 The SEMAX terminal controls the maximum gain for single-ended mode.

 The functionality of the SEDIFF and SEMAX pin are combined to set the SE gain.
-A block diagram of the combined functionality is shown in Figure 27.
+A block diagram of the combined functionality is shown in Figure 33.
 The value obtained from the block diagram for SE_VOLUME is a dc voltage that can be used in conjunction with Table 2 to determine the SE gain.
 Again, the voltages listed in the table are for $V{DD} = 5$ V. The values must be scaled for other values of V{DD} .